Tarek-Badr/microbial-community-analysis-Pipeline/README.md

 # microbial-community-analysis-Pipeline

-Copyright Mohamed Tarek Badr , Date: 27 oct 2020
+Copyright Mohamed Tarek Badr , Date: 03 August 2021
 University of Freiberg Germany

 This code was used for the analysis of 16srDNA sequencing samples from the INTeGRATE clinical study.